New York Data Security Act

 The SHIELD Act will apply to all companies handling the sensitive personal data of New York residents, whether they do business in New York or not.

-Failure to comply with the legislation could result in a civil suit and penalties under the General Business Failure of up to $5,000 per violation or $20 per each instance of failed notification, up to a maximum of $250,000.
+Failure to comply with the legislation could result in a civil suit and penalties under the General Business Law of up to $5,000 per violation or $20 per instance of failed notification, up to a maximum of $250,000.

 How IT Governance can help

-IT Governance has wide-ranging information security expertise to help organizations achieve compliance with the international information security standard, ISO 27001 (and ISO 27002).
+IT Governance has the information security expertise to help organizations achieve compliance with the international information security standard, ISO 27001, and it companion guidance, ISO 27002.

 We offer a comprehensive suite of information resources, solutions, and consultancy services.